 Keep in mind that the mobile version of a website is but a small part of the full version of the website that gets users familiar with the most basic website functions.

 A solid foundation for every mobile (and not only mobile) website is in a clear and concise semantic markup.
 What can be regarded unimportant for a regular website can cause issues with the use of its mobile version at the same time.
-An accurate and valid markup in accordance to the W3C standards can warrant proper website visual display by 99% of web browsers, which can contribute to the positive impressions among website visitors.
+An accurate and valid markup in accordance with the W3C standards can warrant proper website visual display by 99% of web browsers, which can contribute to positive impressions among website visitors.

-Mobile websites created this way will be dynamic, light and easy to update and, in essence, perfect.
+Mobile websites created this way will be dynamic, light, and easy to update, and, in essence, perfect.